The CDC recommends masks. In some cities and counties, they’ll be mandatory.

 “They’re scared; they don’t want to bring it home,” he said.
 “Who can blame them?”

-Pastor added that a county-enforced mandate on facial coverings would be “awesome.”
-All employees at Grosvenor started wearing cloth masks and gloves two weeks ago, and customers who enter the 8,000-square-foot store are asked to use plastic gloves when handling produce.
+Pastor said Wednesday that a county-enforced mandate on facial coverings would be “awesome.”
+All employees at Grosvenor started wearing masks and gloves two weeks ago, and customers who enter the 8,000-square-foot store are asked to use plastic gloves when handling produce.

 Clark Construction, headquartered in Bethesda, said it has procured cloth masks for all employees and is in the process of distributing them to job sites across the country.
 Safeway, which has 1,559 employees in Montgomery, said reusable and disposable masks are being transported to all front-line associates at its grocery stores.

-Montgomery County Executive Marc Elrich (D) said he is “not opposed” to regulation but is unsure whether it would be plausible for every resident to procure masks.
+Montgomery County Executive Marc Elrich (D) said Tuesday that he was “not opposed” to regulation but is unsure whether it would be plausible for every resident to procure masks.

 “Even the hospitals are struggling,” he said.